Pokemon-PythonRed/Pokemon-PythonRed/CONTRIBUTING.md

-## Hey, thanks for taking an interest!
+# Hey, thanks for taking an interest

 If you'd like to contribute, here are some things you could do: